Raspberry Frozen Yogurt

-This frozen yogurt reminds me of the world-famous Berthillon ice cream I ate every day in Paris.
+This frozen yogurt actually reminds me of the world-famous Berthillon ice cream I ate every day in Paris.

-They give you 3 golfball-sized scoops for $8 and you give them the death stare for ripping you off, but then you taste it, forgive, and go right back for 3 more scoops.
+If you’ve never been there, they give you 3 golfball-sized scoops for $8 and you give them the death stare for ripping you off, but then you taste it, forgive, and go right back for 3 more scoops.

+Why?
 Because every teaspoon is bursting with intense, fireworks-on-the-palette flavor, and it’s mind blowing.

-Gelatin is a standard ingredient for frozen yogurt.
+By the way, gelatin is a standard ingredient for frozen yogurt.
 It stabilizes the frozen yogurt’s texture and reduces crystallization.